 5. Using a GPS or satellite navigation system allows your child to see a representation of exactly where they are as they travel around their neighbourhood.

 And it not only uses symbols, but words as well.

 This can be a great way of highlighting symbols to represent specific buildings such as churches, entertainment facilities, toilets, etc.

 And many symbols are reinforced with words as well.

-7. If you're walking around a city look for taxis and discuss how we know they're taxis,
+7. If you're walking around a city look for taxis, or other sorts of vehicles and discuss signage.

 Look for other examples of advertising signage.